Blogger calls out Winterville Charter for racism: School's corporate parent says swift action will continue

 Winterville Charter Academy, a publicly funded school operated by a Michigan-based corporation, allowed an eighth-grade teacher to resign after an inappropriate lesson and other problems, according to the video-blogger known as Jolly Good Ginger, who has a large following on Instagram.

-The activist on Tuesday used his platform to post Facebook messages and an email from parents and a letter from the school, along with a two-and-half minute video that detailed allegations.
-The video, which encouraged viewers to call the school, had garnered more than 70,000 views by Wednesday.
+The activist on Oct.
+5 used his platform to post Facebook messages and an email from parents and a letter from the school, along with a two-and-half minute video that detailed allegations.
+The video, which encouraged viewers to call the school, had garnered more than 70,000 views a day later.

 No one at the school or with the company would be made available to answer questions, she said.
 She issued the following statement.